 I’ve been writing since childhood but didn't get paid for it until 1985, when I started publishing articles and book reviews in journals such as California History and The Public Historian, among others.
 I am also the author and/or editor of six books.
 See the Publications tab for my complete works.

-My book Levi Strauss: The Extrordinary Story of the Immigrant Who Gave Blue Jeans to the World will be published by the University of Massachusetts Press in late 2016.
+My book Levi Strauss: The Man Who Gave Blue Jeans To The World will be published by the University of Massachusetts Press in the fall of 2016.

-Right now I’m working on the next book: Breathing Room: A Family Story of Life and Lungs at the Arequipa Sanatorium.
+Right now I’m working on the next book: Breathing Room: Two Families, Tuberculosis, and the Arequipa Sanatorium.
 I tell the story of my grandmother’s experience in a California tuberculosis sanatorium during the Jazz Age of the late 1920s.
-I also talk about the institution itself, and the phenomenal doctors, artists, and social workers who gave hope and health to Bay Area women for forty-five years.
+I also talk about the institution itself, and the phenomenal doctors, artists, and social workers who gave hope and health to Bay Area women for forty-six years years.